Meghana-2005/Diabetic-retinopathy-classification/README.md

 2. Image is preprocessed and passed to the model.
 3. The DR stage is predicted and displayed along with care tips.

+## 📁 File Structure

+diabetic-retinopathy-classification/
+├── resnet50_inceptionv3_combined.ipynb # Main notebook
+├── README.md # Project documentation
+└── requirements.txt # Dependencies (optional)

+---

+## 🚀 How to Run the Notebook

+1. Open the `.ipynb` notebook in Jupyter, Google Colab, or Kaggle.
+2. Upload the APTOS dataset or link it as needed.
+3. Run all cells sequentially to train and evaluate the model.

+---

+## 👥 Authors

+- Gorrepati Kavya Sudha
+- Akuthota Meghana
+- Vuyyala Likhitha
+- Pagadala Pooja
+- Vemula Teena Mounika

+**Supervisor**: Dr. Habila Basumatary
+*Indian Institute of Information Technology, Pune*

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+---

+## 🔭 Future Scope

+- Deploy the model as a web-based application
+- Integrate with patient data for personalized diagnosis
+- Use longitudinal data to predict DR progression
+- Extend to classify other retinal diseases

+---

+## 🔑 Keywords

+Diabetic Retinopathy, Deep Learning, ResNet50, InceptionV3, Hybrid CNN, Medical Imaging, APTOS 2019, Fundus Classification